 Five drama masks in a line, each showing a different emotion.

-A diagnosis for the common cold may be a little annoying and require some changes for a brief amount of time such as getting extra rest and drinking more fluids.
+A diagnosis of a temporary condition, like the common cold, may be annoying and require some brief changes such as getting extra rest and drinking more fluids.
 But what about a diagnosis that changes your life forever?

 Coping with a new thyroid eye disease diagnosis

-The 5 stages of grief include: denial, anger, bargaining, depression, and acceptance.
-It is helpful to remember that not everyone who has been diagnosed with a chronic condition will experience all of these stages.
-Some may not experience any of the stages and some may experience them in different orders.
-Let’s look at some of the features of each of the stages.
+In the 1960s, psychiatrist Elizabeth Kübler-Ross identified 5 stages of grief after a loss.
+They are denial, anger, bargaining, depression, and acceptance.
+Not everyone who has been diagnosed with a chronic condition will experience all of these stages.
+Some may not experience any of the stages, and some may experience them in different orders.1

 Denial

-In the first stage of grief, you may find yourself rejecting the diagnosis you received.
-You may seek out second opinions from other doctors hoping that the diagnosis is incorrect.
+In the first stage of grief, you may find yourself rejecting your TED diagnosis.
+You may seek out second opinions from other doctors, hoping that the diagnosis is incorrect.
 You may research the disease to try to refute their diagnosis.
-Some may not share the news with those who are close to them in hopes that the news might not be correct.
+You may even decide not to share the news with your loved ones in hopes that the diagnosis is not correct.1

 Anger